Focus43/Concrete5-Pagoda/README.md

 On OSX, from terminal:

 * `$ sudo nano /etc/hosts`
-* Add a line with `127.0.0.1     lo.cal`
+* Add a line with `127.0.0.1 lo.cal` then save
 * Test in your browser by first visiting the `http://lo.cal:8080` (or whatever port the VM is running on)
-* Next, try to visit it via https: `https://lo.cal:4433` (again, when you start the VM, Vagrant will show which port 443 is forwarded to - usually it'll be 4433).
+* Next, try to visit it via https: `https://lo.cal:4433` (again, when you start the VM, Vagrant will show which port 443 is forwarded to - usually it'll be 4433)

+If you setup the browser correctly, you should be able to connect via HTTPS with a green "secure" notification in the browser bar.

-** Deploying w/ SSL to Pagodabox **
+**Deploying w/ SSL to Pagodabox**

 This repo comes pre-configured with an [.htaccess](https://github.com/Focus43/concrete5/blob/pagoda/web/.htaccess) file, to enable Pretty URLs by default (as well as a whole bunch of static asset caching optimizations).
 It also includes settings for forcing HTTPS connections either sitewide, or when accessing the dashboard (commented out).
 When you want to deploy a site with SSL, simply uncomment the appropriate lines.